lakkeychoudhary/Vibe/README.md

 # 🎵 Vibe — Offline Music Studio

 <img src="icon-192.png" align="right" width="120" alt="Vibe Icon" />

-Vibe is a pocket music studio that runs entirely in the browser and works fully offline.
-Play, sing, and be the band using real-touch and real-breath web audio interfaces.

-> Real instruments.
-Real touch.
-Real breath.
-A pocket music studio that runs offline.
+Hey Hackclubbers!
+Vibe is a music intrument app made by me with help of AI to mimic real life intruments' sounds to the closest possible

+> Realistically Possible instruments.
+Real touch of piano and violin like intruments,  Real breath for flute

 ## 📺 Demo Video